anic17/DiskRead/README.md

 ## Contributing

-If you found a bug or want to add a new feature, don't hesitate to create a [pull request](https://github.com/anic17/DiskRead/pulls) or an [issue](https://github.com/anic17/DiskRead/issues).
+If you found a bug or want to add a new feature, don't hesitate to create a [pull request](https://github.com/anic17/DiskRead/pulls) or an [issue](https://github.com/anic17/DiskRead/issues)!
+Contributions are greatly appreciated.

 ## Article